box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/5-connect-box-functions.md

 ## Add shared content to a group

-The root purpose of this bot is to allow users to share files and folders from their own Box accounts with everyone in a group.
-Building upon all previous functionality, this function performs that task.
+Finally, the main purpose of our whole application is to allow users to share files and folders from their own Box accounts with everyone else in the group.

+Building upon all previous functionality, the following function performs that task.

 <Choice option='programming.platform' value='node' color='none'>